 Cellist Ethan Blake, currently studying at CU Boulder, was recently named as the Arapahoe Phil’s 2019–2020 T. Gordon Parks Concerto Competition First Place Winner!
-He will be featured as soloist with the orchestra on our March 27 concert performing Ernest Bloch’s Schelomo: Rhapsodie Hébraïque.
+He won the competition with his excellent performance of Ernest Bloch’s Schelomo: Rhapsodie Hébraïque.

 Ethan has played around the world for a variety of audiences.
 As an avid soloist, chamber, and orchestral musician, he has performed a wide variety of repertoire in venues across the United States, Italy, and Japan and has participated in numerous music festivals, including the Brevard (NC) and Innsbrook (MO) Music Festivals, and at the Accademia Musicale Chigiana (Siena, Italy).
 As a chamber musician, Ethan has worked with many notable ensembles, including the Tákacs, Calidore, Borromeo, and Beijing String Quartets.
 He has served as principal cellist of numerous orchestras, including the Denver Young Artists Orchestra, the Western States Honor Orchestra, the Pikes Peak Philharmonic, and the Brevard Concert Orchestra.